 Dimension 8: Governance

 Goal

-We envision a New Jersey in which empowered people take responsibility for informing themselves and where they exercise their rights to participate effectively in public decision making.
-This will be a effectively in public decision making.
+We envision a New Jersey in which empowered people take responsibility for informing themselves and where they exercise their rights to participate effectively in public decision-making.
 This will be a New Jersey where elected officials reflect, represent and respond to diverse constituencies, think beyond short term electoral cycles, and seek the common good, and where government institutions are effective, efficient, transparent, and accountable.